GaublommeLab/Automated-Checkout/README.md

 Guide Debarcoding using a blackbox optimizer

 # To Do
-[ ] clean up notebook
+- [ ] clean up notebook
-[ ] add minimal example with different types of data
+- [ ] add minimal example with different types of data
-[ ] move away from blackbox.py
+- [ ] find an alternative autograd algorithm
-[ ] implement a more correct model for fluorescence
+- [ ] implement a more correct model for fluorescence or byo
+- [ ] make a package????